Romiette and Julio: Plot summary

 Their relationship provokes the ire of a local gang—the "Devil Dogs"—who disapprove of an African American girl dating a Hispanic boy.
 Makala, a member of the gang, threatens Romiette on several occasions.
 Julio tells his parents about the relationship, and although his mother, Maria, approves, his father, Luis, dislikes his son dating an African American girl because his first girlfriend was killed by gang members who were African American.

 Romiette and Julio struggle with the pressure of their environment's disapprobation, reaching a crisis when the gang threaten them at gunpoint.
-The two of them meet with Ben and Destiny and concoct a plan to deal with the gang: Romiette and Julio will show their affection in public in order to draw the gang member's attention, while Ben and Destiny will be nearby and armed with a gun, ready to step in and confront them.
+The two of them meet with Ben and Destiny and concoct a plan to deal with the gang: Romiette and Julio will show their affection in public in order to draw the gang members' attention, while Ben and Destiny will be nearby and armed with a gun, ready to step in and confront them.
 The plan fails at a critical juncture when the car breaks down, and Romiette and Julio are abducted by the Devil Dogs.

-Ben and Destiny go to the Cappelle's home and explain what has happened to Romiette's parents, Lady and Cornell.
+Ben and Destiny go to the Cappelles' home and explain what has happened to Romiette's parents, Lady and Cornell.
 Lady asks Malaka where the teens are, but Malaka denies knowing where they are.
 She eventually reveals their location when questioned by the police.

 Romiette and Julio turn out to be stranded at the bottom of a boat in London Woods Lake.
 When lightning strikes, they are separated.
 Having fallen into the lake, unable to swim, Romiette blacks out and experiences once again her recurring dream.
 When Julio finds her floating face down, he pulls her to land and finds she is not breathing.
 As Julio tries to wake her, Romiette recognizes the unknown male voice in her dream as Julio's voice.